-Gratuity and leave encashment amounts accrued attributable to key management personnel cannot be separately determined and hence not included in transactions above.
+Gratuity and leave encashment amounts attributable to key management personnel cannot be separately determined and hence not included in transactions above.

 The shareholders, in the Annual General Meeting (AGM) held on 9th September 2021 had approved the Exit Return Incentive (ERI) Plan for payment of awards by Singapore VII Topco III PTE.
-Ltd. (Singapore VII) to certain identified employees of the Group.
-Accordingly, Singapore VII has made payment of awards to such identified employees between 28th April 2023 and 12th May 2023.
-There is however no financial impact of such payments on the Company.
+Ltd. (Singapore VII) erstwhile shareholder, to certain identified employees of the Company pursuant to which Singapore VII made payment of awards to such identified employees between 5th April 2024 and 22nd April 2024.
+The Company has not made any such payment and hence there is no impact on the Company.